ERC20Upgradeable

 *See IERC20-approve.

-, the allowance is not updated on
+NOTE: If value is the maximum uint256, the allowance is not updated on

-.
+transferFrom.
 This is semantically equivalent to an infinite approval.

 Requirements:

-cannot be the zero address.*
+spendercannot be the zero address.*

 function approve(address spender, uint256 value) public virtual returns (bool);